SEPIA-Framework/sepia-installation-and-setup/sepia-client-installation/rpi/README.md

 ### 2b) Install Hardware (optional)

+Use `bash menu.sh` to choose a specific hardware installation script or run them manually.
+Here you'll find a few more tips:

 * **USB microphone** and the audio jack for sound:
   * This script might be useful to set the correct default devices: `bash install_usb_mic.sh`
   * Alternatively try `sudo raspi-config` and check the audio settings